 Shadowrun is an excellent and highly underrated Super Nintendo RPG based on FASA’s acclaimed cyberpunk pen & paper and board game.
 Although it’s graphically inferior to the SEGA Genesis game that uses the same license, it boasts a stronger plot and less emphasis on combat, although the range of player stats and weapons is admittedly smaller. |

-Let’s get the bad things out of the way first, because they are serious enough to make you give up after the first few minutes of playing (fortunately the good things far outweigh the bad, though, but read on....)
+Let’s get the bad things out of the way first, because they are serious enough to make you give up after the first few minutes of playing (fortunately the good things far outweigh the bad, though, but read on...)
 The worst thing about Shadowrun is the horrible user interface.
-Basically, you must press the button (“B” by default) to bring up the finger in order to interact with anything in the scene.
+Basically, you press a button ('B' by default) to bring up a finger icon for interacting with anything in the scene.
 The problem is that while the cursor is out, the rest of the game is still moving in real time, including the NPCs.
 This means it can get really aggravating trying to talk to someone, even though the cursor does automatically “lock on” to them for a few seconds.
-Similarly, you press the “A” button to bring out the crosshairs that is required for use in combat.
-Which means you cannot move while your gun is out blazing.
+Similarly, you press 'A' to bring out the crosshairs for combat.
+This means you cannot move while your gun is out blazing.
 This is woefully unrealistic – who would be stupid enough in real life to stand still while shooting the bad guys?
-Another aggravating aspect of the game is the significant amount of “pixel-hunting.”
+Another aggravating aspect of the game is the significant amount of pixel-hunting.
 Long a staple nuisance in many point-and-click adventures, pixel-hunting means you need to run the cursor very slowly across the screen to highlight tiny objects you can pick up or interact with.
 Fortunately in Shadowrun, the amount of pixel-hunting seems to decrease the more you play.
-The downside is that combat gets more and more intense, and the cumbersome shoot-but-cannot-move design means that you’ll die many times before the game is over.
+The downside is that combat gets more and more intense, and its cumbersome design amounts to zounds of frustrating deaths.

 Like all good cyberpunk games, you will be able to hack into a computer via the cyberjack implanted in your head.
 While in cyberspace, you will use a completely different set of controls.
 Too bad the cyberspace looks pretty ugly, and too simplistic compared to the likes of Neuromancer.
-It does add a nice touch to the game, though.
+It's not to the game's detriment, though.

 To round off this excellent RPG, Data East added many nice touches that set the game even further apart from typical console RPGs.
-One nice feature is that if you want NPCs to join you, you will have to hire them.
-With one exception, they can and will leave you after a certain period of time.
-There are also alternate solutions to some puzzles/problems in the game.
+One nice feature is that if you want NPCs to join you, you will have to hire them, and they can and generally will leave you after a certain period of time.
+There are also alternate solutions to some challenges.
 This is a welcome feature, although most alternate solutions are quite easy to guess (a far cry from Wasteland).
 When all is said and done, Shadowrun is a must-play for every fan of FASA’s cyberpunk universe.
-I did try the Genesis version a little bit, but the emphasis on arcade-style combat and inferior writing puts me off (although it does have more player stats than this one).
+I did try the Genesis version a little bit, but the emphasis on arcade-style combat and the inferior writing put me off despite the wider array of stats.
 Highly recommended, but be prepared to get very frustrated at the interface before you are used to it.
 If you are looking for a "true" RPG that is more faithful to FASA's gameworld, check out the SEGA Genesis version instead.